greusor2003/Erathostenes-Sieve/README.md

 # Erathostenes-Sieve
-Class to generate the primes up to a given integer by an elementary algorithm
+Class to generate the primes up to a given integer.
+It implements recursion and an elementary algorithm to generate all prime numbers inferior or equal to a given positive integer.